 A startup that is in a low-risk industry and meets other specific criteria may also be eligible for a business owner's policy (BOP), which bundles general liability and property insurance into one package, typically at a discounted rate.

 Consider cyber liability and errors and omissions insurance

 Cyber liability insurance protects your IT business against liability and expenses related to a data breach or cybersecurity attack if you are storing customer data.
 Although your clients should carry their own cyber liability insurance for the data and personally identifiable or confidential information stored on their servers, make sure your business assets are protected with third-party cyber liability coverage.

-Technology errors and omissions (e&o) insurance is another popular policy for tech startups.
-E&o insurance provides coverage for when a customer files a lawsuit against you over a mistake in your code, a missed deadline, or an oversight that caused a financial loss.
+Technology errors and omissions insurance (tech E&O) is another popular policy for tech startups.
+E&O insurance provides coverage for when a customer files a lawsuit against you over a mistake in your code, a missed deadline, or an oversight that caused a financial loss.

 Workers’ compensation is likely mandatory if you have employees

 Workers’ compensation insurance is mandatory in most states for businesses with employees, and it can also provide important protections for sole proprietors.
 Coverage includes reimbursement for lost wages and medical bills if you or one of your employees is injured or becomes ill due to a work-related incident at your tech startup.
 Policies often include death benefits, as well.